Melton South, Victoria

 Melton South is a suburb in Melbourne, Victoria, Australia, 37 km west of Melbourne's Central Business District, located within the City of Melton local government area.
 Melton South recorded a population of 11,362 at the 2021 census.

 History

 The Post Office opened on 1 January 1917, when Melton South was a sparsely populated rural area.

 Transport

 Melton railway station is located within Melton South.
 Rail is the major form of public transport connecting the satellite city of Melton with the Melbourne Central Business District and surrounding suburbs.
 The station is located on the Serviceton railway line and is served by V/Line trains.
 Transit Systems Victoria bus services 453, 455, 457, 458 and 459 connect Melton South and the station to the rest of Melton.
+Transit Systems Victoria also operates the 452 to Eynesbury and the 454 to Cobblebank railway station.

 Facilities

 Melton South has two shopping districts: one located on Exford Road; the other on Station Road.
 The centre on Station Road contains a Coles supermarket, chemist and a range of fresh food providers.